buksy90/words-pexeso/README.md

 ## Current Implementation

+Implemented: **2.1 Game Board**

+The main game is now playable by clicking "Play Game" in the top bar.
+Features:
+- Displays shuffled cards in a responsive grid
+- Each word from setup appears twice for matching
+- Cards flip with animation on click
+- Tracks moves and matched pairs
+- Prevents invalid moves (clicking revealed/matched cards)
+- Shows win dialog with stats when complete
+- Option to reset game or return to setup

 Implemented: **1.1 Character Selection**

 Navigate to `Setup` (top bar) then **Select Characters** to open the keyboard grid.
 Click any character button to toggle inclusion.
 Selected characters are highlighted and stored globally (persisting while the session stays active) via a Nuxt composable in `composables/useCharacters.ts`.